 Yes, and the main point McHugh makes in the article is this: riding a bike in the city is an inherently dangerous activity.

 Many city cyclists are poor ambassadors for their dangerous, foolish avocation, running red lights, intimidating pedestrians out of crosswalks (McHugh doesn't mention this, but it has happened to everyone who walks a lot in the city), going off on motorists and bus drivers, and generally acting like buttholes.
 Yet this behavior by individual cyclists is the perfect analogue to the political arrogance symbolized by Critical Mass---screwing up rush hour traffic downtown on the last Friday of every month.

-Labels: Bicycle Coalition, Cycling and Safety, Leah Shahum
+Labels: Anti-Car, Bicycle Coalition, Cycling and Safety, Leah Shahum